All Episodes

 I still believe that.

-And I think as things get tougher and tougher, it's gonna separate the cream from you know everything else.
+And I think as things get tougher and tougher, it's going to separate the cream from, you know, everything else.

-But I think there'll just be a lot of trial and errors, but there'll be enough of good-hearted, well-intentioned people that we can get through this, and well, no matter what.
+But I think there'll just be a lot of trial and errors, but there'll be enough of good-hearted, well-intentioned people that we can get through this.

 That's the issue.

-You know, it's important to have a society of people who are all experiencing abundance and self-reliance, etc.
+You know, it's important to have a society of people who are all experiencing abundance and self-reliance, et cetera.

 You don't want to be one wealthy person surrounded by a bunch of impoverished, desperate people.